-The Cross of Salem is a variant of the Christian cross, featuring three bars instead of one.
-The longest horizontal crossbeam is located in the center, while two shorter crossbeams are located above and below the central beam.
-The result is a symmetrical three-barred cross.
+The Cross of Salem is a variant of the Christian cross, distinguished by its three crossbeams rather than one.
+The longest horizontal beam comes at the center, flanked above and below by two shorter beams.
+The result is a symmetrical, three-barred cross.

 But what does this cross signify and who uses it?
 Does the name Salem have anything to do with the American witch trials in Salem?
 Let’s find out.

 The Cross of Salem is one of the few three-barred crosses there is.
 It’s similar to the Papal Cross, but differs in how the crossbeams are laid out.

 The Papal Cross features three graduating crossbeams in the upper half of the cross.
 In contrast, the Cross of Salem features crossbeams spaced further apart, creating a symmetrical design.

 Historically, the Cross of Salem has been linked to ecclesiastical authority.
 It’s often carried before the Pope during formal processions, signaling his role as the spiritual leader of the Roman Catholic Church.
 The association with the Pope is why the cross is also called the Pontifical Cross.

 The three bars of this cross are often thought to represent the three aspects of the Christian Trinity: the Father, the Son, and the Holy Spirit.
 In this context, it can be seen as a visual representation of core Christian beliefs about the nature of God.

 Another interpretation is that the three bars represent the cross upon which Jesus was crucified.
 The longest bar represents the beam on which Jesus was nailed, the upper bar symbolizes the sign that was hung above Him declaring “Jesus of Nazareth, King of the Jews” (the upper bar), and the lower bar symbolizes the ledge on which his feet rested.
 This interpretation ties the Cross of Salem directly to the crucifixion and therefore to themes of sacrifice, redemption, and salvation.